Analysis | Don’t underestimate the overreaction to vaccine requirements

 That this was focused on an interpretation of something I’d written made this little melodrama that much more sharply bizarre.
 I’m a Nazi because I wrote about how polling seems to have overestimated unwavering resistance to vaccination — a process apparently describable as a “disgusting act”?

-“[G]o ahead and observe and celebrate the fact that with enough government abuse and tyranny, good people can be forced to abandon everything they hold dear,” he wrote in response to an article that examined the response to requirements from employers at health-care providers and a law enforcement organization that staff get a dose of a vaccine aimed at stopping the spread of a virus that has killed 700,000 people.
+“[G]o ahead and observe and celebrate the fact that with enough government abuse and tyranny, good people can be forced to abandon everything they hold dear,” he wrote in response to an article that examined the response to requirements from employers at health-care providers and a law enforcement organization that staff get a dose of a vaccine aimed at stopping the spread of a virus that has killed nearly 700,000 Americans.

 This isn’t just losing the plot.
 It’s generating a new plot out of whole cloth based on another lost plot, the idea that President Biden and his allies — including, in the eyes of people such as the emailer, the media — are authoritarians bent on destroying members of the political right.
 And this is an absolutely rampant belief in the moment, stoked by the opportunism of conservative media and planted in the fertile soil of years of similar allegations.